-More than 25 years ago, the late Reverend Dr. Martin Luther King’s birthday became a national holiday so that future generations would understand and appreciate the legacy of Dr. King and why his fight for equality for all Americans helped to define our country.
+More than 25 years ago, the birthday of the late Reverend Dr. Martin Luther King, Jr. became a national holiday so that our nation — and future generations — would understand and appreciate Dr. King’s fight for the equality of all Americans.